shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 #### Loss Function and Metrics
 Our task is a three-class classification(man, woman, and child).
 Because of the usage of artificial neural networks, we would choose categorical cross-entropy as our loss function.
-For metrics, confusion-matrix-related metrics will be taken.
+For metrics, confusion-matrix-related metrics are taken.
 This will include accuracy, recall, precision, and categorical accuracy.

 #### Testing and Validation
 Based on the scale of the provided data(17,716 man speaking, 8,513 woman speaking, 11,816 child speaking), we would choose hold-out validation.

 ## New-coming WAV File Separation
 For future data which needs to be predicted, we assume the audio file is in the type of WAV.
 For WAV files, we would apply slicing to split the audio into several slices which can meet the input shape of our pre-trained model and use the same strategy to do the feature engineering, extracting features.
-This process will follow the steps below, a WAV file is:
+This process follows the steps below, a WAV file is:
 - read in with `wavfile` provided by `Scipy.io`
 - slice into several pieces
 - converted into spectrogram examples